 Connecticut Divorce Mediator and Family Law Attorney Paul McConnell is a former Judge, Marine Corps infantry officer, and federal prosecutor with extensive grand jury, trial, and appellate experience.
 Paul was educated in mediation and jurisprudence by the National Judicial College in Reno, Nevada and by the Connecticut Council for Non-adversarial Divorce (CCND).
 He is a highly skilled mediator, trial lawyer, advocate, and negotiator.
 He has been the lead counsel or presiding judge in hundreds of matters including over 55 jury trials.
 Following 18 years of public service, Paul started his own firm in 2014 to focus on one thing: representing individuals with passion and purpose.
 Presently, Paul limits his practice to divorce and family law while occasionally accepting federal criminal defense matters and/or prospective claims under the Federal Tort Claim Act.
 He is involved in strategically planning for nearly all cases in his firm and routinely represents clients in Fairfield and Hartford counties.

 Throughout his career, Paul has developed a reputation as being a “go-to guy” for challenging, high profile cases.
-A few representation examples include two U.S. Army Abu Ghraib trials;
+A few representative examples include;

-- a case involving parachute sabotage that formed the factual predicate for the second episode of “NCIS”; a $7.2 million armed robbery; several counter-terrorism matters
+- a case involving parachute sabotage that formed the factual predicate for the second episode of “NCIS”

 - an extortion case involving a billionaire philanthropist